-Shanghai Summer SchoolThe Adaptive City
+Shanghai Summer SchoolSpefiCities

-Friday 19 – Saturday 27 July 2013
+Friday 15 – Saturday 23 July 2016

-The course will be taught by tutors from the AA School, HKU, and other visitors, structured in two subsequent phases.
+The course will be taught by a team of tutors from the AA School and other visitors, whose expert computational skills and experience in teach, research and practice.
+The programme is structured in two subsequent phases.
 Over the first three days of the workshop, computational design systems will be introduced in a series of intensive ‘tooling-up’ sessions as the basis for investigating associative design concepts and methodologies.
-In a second stage of the workshop, students will develop design proposals responding to studio briefs focusing on developing new models of urban evolution.
-Students will apply code-based modelling, simulation and fabrication techniques, towards multiple, variable and recursive prototypes for a range of urban systems, driven by scenarios of future incremental, adaptive growth and change.
+In a second stage of the workshop, students will develop design proposals responding to studio briefs focusing on developing highly specific prototypical models of urbanism.

-The deadline for applications is 1 July 2013.
-All participants are responsible for securing any visa required for entry to China, and are advised to contact their home embassy early.
+All participants travelling from abroad are responsible for securing any visa required, and are advised to contact their home embassy early.
 After payment of fees, the AA School can provide a letter confirming participation in the workshop.

 The AA Visiting School requires a fee of £695 per participant, which includes a £60 Visiting membership fee.